giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 | Deciding entity | computing decisions | router, centralized controller, application management |
 {: #comp_dimensions title="Dimensions to consider when idenfitying compute metrics." }

-When metrics are documented according to their life cycle action, it allow for a more reliable interpretation and informed utilization of the metrics.
+When metrics are documented according to their life cycle action, it allows for a more reliable interpretation and informed utilization of the metrics.
 The table below provides some examples: